 Man City boss Pep Guardiola wants apology before Yaya Toure returns

-Manager Pep Guardiola says Yaya Toure will only play for Manchester City again if he receives an apology for comments made by the player's agent.

-However, it is not clear whether the City boss wants the apology from the midfielder or his representative.
+Manchester City manager Pep Guardiola says he will not pick Yaya Toure until his agent apologises for criticising the decision to leave the player out.

-Dimitri Seluk claimed Toure, 33, had been "humiliated" by being left out of the club's Champions League squad.
+Toure, 33, has made one appearance for City this season and he was left out of the Champions League squad.

-Seluk also said Guardiola should apologize to the midfielder if City did not win the competition without Toure.

-Speaking on Tuesday, Guardiola said: "He must apologise to his team-mates.
-He must apologise to the club.
-If he doesn't, he won't play."
+His agent, Dimitri Seluk, claimed the midfielder had been “humiliated”, and Guardiola said: “Seluk must apologise.
+If he doesn’t, he [Toure] won’t play.”

+But Seluk told BBC Sport: “What do I need to apologise for?”

 Guardiola was speaking soon after Toure announced his international retirement.